OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Proposals must be first in the Compound forum in the *New Markets* category.
 - [ ] The proposal must have a link that directs to the corresponding thread in the forum.
 - [ ] One token per proposal.
+- [ ] Do not deploy contracts without first submitting the proposal to the forum.
 - [ ] Use markdown in the description of the proposal in the transaction, add links and start with # Add market: NAME.
+- [ ] This checklist can be modified with new items as the community deems necessary.
+It can be through the same or similar mechanisms as GitHub's Pull Request.